Aklilu-Mandefro/Node.js-API-with-React-UI/README.md

 ## Help

-Please [raise an issue](https://github.com/oktadeveloper/okta-react-node-example/issues) if you find a problem with the example application, or visit our [Okta Developer Forums](https://devforum.okta.com/).
+Please [raise an issue](https://github.com/Aklilu-Mandefro/Node.js-API-with-React-UI/issues) if you find a problem with the example application.

 ## License